robotmedia/RMStore/README.md

 You will also need to set the `receiptVerifier` delegate at startup, as indicated above.

-##Downloading content
+## Downloading content

 RMStore automatically downloads Apple-hosted content and provides a delegate for a self-hosted content.

-###Apple-hosted content
+### Apple-hosted content

-Downloadable content hosted by Apple (`SKDownload`) will be automatically downloaded when purchasing o restoring a product.
+Downloadable content hosted by Apple (`SKDownload`) will be automatically downloaded when purchasing or restoring a product.
 RMStore will notify observers of the download progress by calling `storeDownloadUpdate:` and finally `storeDownloadFinished:`.
 Additionally, RMStore notifies when downloads are paused, cancelled or have failed.

 RMStore will notify that a transaction finished or failed only after all of its downloads have been processed.
 If you use blocks, they will called afterwards as well.
 The same applies to restoring transactions.

-###Self-hosted content
+### Self-hosted content

 RMStore delegates the downloading of self-hosted content via the optional `contentDownloader` delegate.
 You can provide your own implementation using the `RMStoreContentDownloader` protocol: